 - Design isn’t just about making things pretty and freedom of expression.
 That’s art.
 Design identifies constraints and makes things work within them.
-So it’s also about making sure your site layout and structure is user-friendly.
+So it’s also about making sure your site layout and structure are user-friendly.

 - Web design isn’t just about building websites.
 That’s like assuming a bricklayer is an architect.
 Both are valuable skills, but they aren’t the same.
-Similarly, customising pre-built site templates really isn’t bespoke web design, despite what some website builders claim.
+Similarly, customising pre-built site templates isn’t bespoke web design, despite what some website builders claim.

 - Websites aren’t printed pages.
 They are sets of interactive content that adapt to the devices visitors use to view them.
 So good web design is responsive web design, changing to fit various sizes and orientations of smartphone, tablet or desktop screens.
 So professional bespoke web design really delivers several layouts, not just one.
 Sadly, even now, some designers (mostly those with print backgrounds) still overlook this.

-- Effective design focuses on serving the end user, not just the site owner.
+- Effective bespoke web design focuses on serving the end user, not just the website owner.
 As a site owner, achieving your goals depends on helping visitors achieve theirs.
 Forgetting that and focusing on personal preferences is often how DIY designs fail.
 Web designers see lots of data on how website visitors really behave, and it’s often unexpected.
 So part of our job is to act as user advocates.

 So with that said, how does the bespoke web design process work?